Continually Updated Clinical Reference

 Menstrual history

 Gestational age (GA) has traditionally been estimated from the date of the last menstrual period (LMP).
-That conception occurs on day 14 of the cycle is assumed.
-The fallacy in this assumption is that the time of ovulation in relation to the menstrual cycle varies greatly, both from cycle to cycle and individual to individual.
+This estimation assumes that conception occurs on day 14 of the cycle.
+The fallacy in this assumption is that the time of ovulation varies greatly in relation to the menstrual cycle, both from cycle to cycle and individual to individual.
 Basing GA on the LMP tends to result in an overestimation.
-The 95% confidence interval of menstrual dates is -27 to +9 days (Wilcox, 1993).
-To further complicate matters, 10-45% of pregnant women cannot provide useful information about their LMP, and 18% of women with certain menstrual dates have significant differences between menstrual and ultrasonographic dating (Geirsson and Busby-Earle, 1991).
-The accuracy of menstrual history in women with a history of oligo-ovulation, such as those with polycystic ovarian syndrome, should be questioned.
-If pregnancy occurred while oral contraceptives were being taken, the LMP cannot be used because such measures have no bearing on ovulation.
+The 95% confidence interval of menstrual dates is -27 to +9 days.
+[3]

 Date of pregnancy test